Getting Dengue in India and being admitted to a hospital in New Delhi is the kind of travel story that you hope to never have.

 But it wasn’t as simple as that.

-What was it like being in hospital in New Delhi?
+What is it Like Being in Hospital in New Delhi?

 We were very grateful to the fast and professional assessment in the Emergency Department.
-And from there it was a smooth transition to the inpatient ward of the hospital.
+Then from there it was a smooth transition to the inpatient ward of the hospital.

 Gavin was admitted to a private room with an en-suite bathroom, meals provided and space for one ‘Support Person’ to stay and/or visit.